Sam Simon: Early life

-Samuel Michael Simon was born on June 6, 1955, in Los Angeles, California, United States.
+Simon was born on June 6, 1955, in Los Angeles, California to a Jewish family.
 He grew up in Beverly Hills and Malibu.
 Simon's family lived opposite Groucho Marx.
-Simon's father was a clothing manufacturer and was of Estonian-Jewish heritage.
+Simon's father, nicknamed Monty (after whom Simon named Monty Burns) was a clothing manufacturer of Estonian-Jewish heritage.
 Simon had a childhood which has been described as "comfortable" and "privileged".
 Although his parents wanted Simon to become a lawyer, he was interested in art from a young age, appearing on televised local art programs as young as the age of five.
 He once was told by Walt Disney that he would one day work at his studio.

 Simon attended Beverly Hills High School, where he was on the football team and served as a cartoonist for the school newspaper.
 He was named "Most Humorous" and "Most Talented" in his senior yearbook.
 He later attended Stanford University, graduating in 1977.
 Simon had not wished to attend college, but Stanford persuaded him to apply due to his sufficient grades and proficiency at football; Simon quit the football team after one day.
 Simon drew comics for The Stanford Daily, a college newspaper, but was denied admission to a drawing class for not being talented enough.
 As he recalled to the Stanford alumni magazine, he was told, "You'd be taking the space of a student who has talent."
 Simon majored in psychology, but did not focus on his academics.